nkconnor/sharded/README.md

 - **[flurry](https://github.com/jonhoo/flurry)** - A port of Java's `java.util.concurrent.ConcurrentHashMap` to Rust.
 (Also part of a live stream series)
 - **[dashmap](https://github.com/xacrimon/dashmap)** - Blazing fast concurrent HashMap for Rust.
 - **[countrie](https://crates.io/crates/contrie)** - A concurrent hash-trie map & set.

+### MSRV

+This is currently running on 1.47-nightly due to `#![feature(generic_associated_types)]` that opens up abstractions.
+If there's interest, it should be easy enough to go to the stable channel.

 ## Quick Start